MakotoE/aws-academy-notes/README.md

   - Parallelized processing: The leader node assigns small divisions of tasks to multiple compute nodes
 - Amazon Aurora
   - High-performance MySQL and PostgreSQL databases
-  - Can be stored in multiple AZ for high availability
+  - Can be stored in multiple AZs for high availability

 # AWS Well-Architected Framework
 - Operational excellence